NeXTLinux/nextlinux-engine/docs/content/docs/usage/api_usage/authentication/_index.md

 ### Basic Auth

-By default, Anchore Engine uses [HTTP Basic](https://tools.ietf.org/html/rfc2617) auth for all internal and external API operations.
+By default, Nextlinux Engine uses [HTTP Basic](https://tools.ietf.org/html/rfc2617) auth for all internal and external API operations.
 For production deployments with this mode, it is critical to use HTTPS to secure the communication channel between services and users.
 See: [Configuring HTTPS]({{< ref "/docs/install/configuration/tls_ssl_config" >}}) for setup information.